bayanaujwala/NLP-Automating-Key-Pharses-identification/README.md

 * train.csv - Feature annotations for 1000 patient notes, a 100 for every ten instances.
 After Data Preprocessing we can see the feature text, patient history, annotations and the location of the annotations.

+Performance Evaluations:

+* cross validation techniques, Confusion matrix and F1 score.

+Ablation study:

+* Improvements with F-1 scores and model loss of BERT compared to a simple Neural Network base model.